 Pongal is an important harvest festival of Tamil Nadu and Kaanum Pongal is celebrated as the last and fourth day of the Pongal festivities.
 The celebrations of Pongal come to an end with Kaanum Pongal.
 Kaanum Pongal is an ancient festival for the Tamils and it is celebrated on the third day of month of ‘Thai’ in the Tamil calendar.
 Kaanum Pongal is also acknowledged as ‘Thiruvalluvar Day’ in remembrance of the great Tamil philosopher and poet named ‘Thiruvalluvar’.
 Kaanum Pongal is the day of relaxation and enjoyment and people spend time by socializing or visiting each other’s house.
 In Andhra Pradesh Kaanum Pongal is celebrated as ‘Mukkanuma’ and is observed by worshipping cattle.

-Kaanum Pongal 2018 was on January 14 Sunday
+Kaanum Pongal 2021 is on January 16 Saturday

 Rituals during Kaanum Pongal: